-Cook on low for 7 hours but at the 5-hour mark remove meat and slice across grain into 1/4 inch slices and
+Cook on low for 7 hours but at the 5-hour mark remove meat and slice across the grain into 1/4 inch slices and

 To serve, cut hoagie buns into half.
 Top the bottom half with meat and provolone cheese.
 Cook under a broiler for a few minutes until cheese is nicely brown.
 Also, toast tops of buns for a brief time.

 Serve with the cooking solution for dipping.